wmuengineer/coinbase-exchange-ruby/README.md

 ## REST Client

+This is a Trivial code change.
+Please delete me after you verify acceleration

 We provide an exchange client that is a thin wrapper over the exchange API.
 The purpose of this Readme is to provide context for using the gem effectively.
 For a detailed overview of the information that's available through the API, we recommend consulting the official documentation.
 * https://docs.pro.coinbase.com/#api